-■ Jet Lag: For the first few days of the program, students may experience fatigue, disorientation, insomnia, anxiety, impaired concentration, and loss of appetite.
+Jet Lag: For the first few days of the program, students may experience fatigue, disorientation, insomnia, anxiety, impaired concentration and loss of appetite.
 Plan program activities accordingly at the beginning of the program.
 Encourage students to eat and sleep at the relevant local times and to exercise (light walking is ideal).
 Exposure to sunlight after arrival also aids synchronization.

-- Intestinal upsets: At the beginning of the program, students will have to adjust to new food and water; make sure you discuss local safety precautions regarding food and water; if you are in a country where food and waterborne illnesses are common, encourage students to tell you if their traveler's diarrhea does not improve when treated with over the counter medication; medical attention may be needed at that point. - Nutritional problems: Students with dietary restrictions may find it difficult to easily identify local food they can eat and may need your help; keep a closer eye on these students, especially at the beginning, to make sure they know how to find appropriate nutrition.
-Apps such as trip advisor and Happy Cow may assist in meeting dietary restrictions. - Physical symptoms of culture shock/cultural adjustment: A cold and/or digestive problems are common physical manifestations of culture shock; encourage students to take good care of themselves and to eat well and drink plenty of water; see section below for information on culture shock.
+- Intestinal upsets: At the beginning of the program, students will have to adjust to new food and water; make sure you discuss local safety precautions regarding food and water; if you are in a country where food and waterborne illnesses are common, encourage students to tell you if their traveler's diarrhea does not improve when treated with over the counter medication; medical attention may be needed at that point. - Nutritional problems: Students with dietary restrictions may find it difficult to easily identify local food they can eat and may need your help; keep a closer eye on these students, especially at the beginning, to make sure they know how to find appropriate nutrition. - Physical symptoms of culture shock/cultural adjustment: A cold and/or digestive problems are common physical manifestations of culture shock; encourage students to take good care of themselves and to eat well and drink plenty of water; see section below for information on culture shock.